numfocus/gsoc/2016/proposals/aizenman-hannah.md

   - based on imshow or pcolormesh?
   - move hinton demo into main API?
   - make heatmap catagorically aware
+  -
 ### July 6th - July 19th
 Implement API for categorical color mapping (earlier because seems easier than interactivity)

 ### July 20th - August 2nd
-Start interactive features:
+Work on interactive features:
 * ensure catagorically aware
 * work out how multiple artists should interact with each other

 ### August 3rd - August 16th
-Continue work on interactive features if necessary, otherwise move on to future works.
+Ensure interactions with any pandas, altair, and seaborn use cases that haven't been tested against earlier.

 ### August 17th - August 21th 19:00 UTC
 **Week to scrub code, write tests, improve documentation, etc.**

 ## Future works
-Possible interactions with altair, seaborn, pandas

 Improve table by changing the API as such:
 * axtable: behaves like a legend in that it's specifically attached to a plot
 * table: standalone plot/axis object